atrac17/Integer_Video_Modes/arcade/README.md

 <br>

 Integer scaled modelines based on the information below.
-The visible resolution coincides with actual hardware and the pxlclk/htotal/vtotal have been measured.
-Modeline timings based off the vertical refresh rate (calculated pxlclk/htotal/vtotal) and visible resolution.
+The visible resolution coincides with actual hardware and pixel clock, horizontal total, and vertical total have been measured.
+Modeline timings based off the vertical refresh rate and visible resolution.
 If a modeline for an arcade core is not provided below, it may be added in the future.

 <br>